 The WhatsApp confirmation rail

 GoldPaid runs a WhatsApp confirmation rail alongside the postal flow.
 The shop sends a photo of the closed, labelled parcel before drop-off and a photo of the Post Office receipt after drop-off.
 GoldPaid sends a message when the parcel is received and another when the written valuation has been emailed.
 The charity's head-office contact is copied on the parcel-received message.
-This produces a simple, three-touchpoint conversation thread the shop and head office can both see: posted, received, valued.
+What the shop and head office end up with is one thread they can both scroll back through, from drop-off to written valuation.

-For shops with a high turnover of donated specialty items, the WhatsApp rail is the easiest way to keep the audit picture tidy without adding a single line to the shop's till system.
+For shops with a high turnover of donated speciality items, the WhatsApp rail is the easiest way to keep the audit picture tidy without adding a single line to the shop's till system.
 It runs in parallel with the formal written record, not instead of it.
-The WhatsApp number for the photo conversation is 07375 071158.
-The phone number for voice calls is 07763 741067 (a different number).
+One number, 07944 014111, takes both WhatsApp photo messages and voice calls.

 Indicative valuations and the decline path